ArshiaAA9/vach/README.md

 # Vach
-A low-latency voice streaming project for using simple commands like next, previous, stop, play with spotify.
+A low-latency voice streaming project that lets you control Spotify on your PC using simple voice commands such as play, pause, next, and previous.

-The project works by streaming your voice from your android phone to your pc using websockets and using Whisper ai to transcribe it into text then it will parse it for commands.
+Vach streams microphone audio from an Android device to a desktop server over WebSockets.
+The server uses Whisper to transcribe the audio into text and then parses the transcription to execute supported commands.

-More commands will be added later.
+More commands and features will be added in future releases.

 # Installation
 you can either download the [latest release](https://github.com/ArshiaAA9/Vach/releases/latest) or build the project yourself
 ## Manual Building:
-Cloning and building the server side:
+Clone the repository and build the server:
 ```bash
 git clone https://github.com/ArshiaAA9/vach.git
 cd vach
 cmake -B build
 cmake --build build --parallel $(nproc)
 ```
-For the android part [Download the latest APK](https://github.com/ArshiaAA9/Vach/releases/latest)
+Then download and install the Android APK from the [the latest release](https://github.com/ArshiaAA9/Vach/releases/latest)

 # Usage
 Open a server by running: